 But, some people prefer the convenience of having the washer and dryer in a bedroom closet or outside the bedrooms to avoid walking through the house with your laundry.

-6. Open Concept
+6. Do You Really Want An Open Concept

 I am a fan of open concept floorplans, but too much openness can get LOUD!